kiniry/Mobius/src/CCT/trunk/README.txt

 CCT does not currently depend on any external libraries.
 JUnit and checkstyle jars included in the repository are not necessary for using or building CCT.

+Simple command line tools can be accessed by calling main method in mobius.cct.tools.Main or by executing the jar file created by 'ant dist'.